Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - P – Plan

-Unlike traditional goal-setting methods that stop at “What do I want?”, WOOP goal setting pushes you to go a step further by engaging with both desire and reality.
+Unlike traditional goal-setting approaches that stop at “What do I want?”, WOOP goal setting encourages you to take things one step further by looking at both your desires and the reality you’ll face.

 Here’s how it works: